edwinb/Idris2-boot/docs/source/backends/index.rst

 Again, ``expr`` must have type ``IO ()``.

-There are two code generators provided in Idris 2, and (later) there will be a system for plugging in new code generators for a variety of targets.
-The default is to compile via Chez Scheme, with an alternative via Racket.
+There are three code generators provided in Idris 2, and (later) there will be a system for plugging in new code generators for a variety of targets.
+The default is to compile via Chez Scheme, with an alternative via Racket or Gambit.

 .. toctree::
    :maxdepth: 1

    chez
    racket
+   gambit